Council communism

-Council communism is a current of communist thought that emerged in the 1920s.
+Council communism or councilism is a current of left-communist thought that emerged in the 1920s.
 Inspired by the November Revolution, council communism was opposed to state socialism and advocated workers' councils and council democracy.
-Strong in Germany and the Netherlands during the 1920s, council communism continues to exist as a small minority in the left.
+Councilism is also opposed to Leninism and Stalinism.
+It is regarded as being strongest in Germany and the Netherlands during the 1920s.

 History

 Emergence

 Council communism emerged in the years after 1918, as some communists in Germany and the Netherlands concluded that the Russian Revolution had led to power being concentrated in the hands of a new political elite.
 Its most prominent early proponents were the German educator Otto Rühle, the Dutch astronomer Anton Pannekoek, and the Dutch poet Herman Gorter.
 They were initially enthusiastic supporters of the Bolsheviks and the Russian Revolution.
 In 1918, Gorter said that the Bolshevik leader Vladimir Lenin "stands out above all other leaders of the Proletariat" and that Karl Marx was Lenin's sole peer.
 In 1919, Pannekoek wrote that "in Russia communism has been put into practice for two years now".

-When the Communist Party of Germany (KDP) was formed in December 1918, a majority in the party was opposed to electoral politics and trade unionism.
+When the Communist Party of Germany (KPD) was formed in December 1918, a majority in the party was opposed to electoral politics and trade unionism.
 These positions placed it to the left of Bolshevik orthodoxy.
 In 1919, the Communist International (Comintern) was formed to promote Bolshevik policies internationally.
 In October 1919, Paul Levi, the head of the KPD leadership, pushed through a new party line that followed the Comintern's policies.
 This line called for participation in parliamentary elections and fighting for control of established labor unions.
 In effect, this forced the left majority out of the party and about half of its 100,000 members left.
 In April 1920, the left formed the Communist Workers' Party of Germany (KAPD) with an initial membership of about 38,000.
 The move was partly motivated by the fact that the left perceived the KPD's reaction to the Kapp Putsch as weak.
 The same year, the General Workers' Union of Germany (AAUD) was formed as a revolutionary labor union partly modeled on the American Industrial Workers of the World (IWW).
 It was seen by some as the union federation affiliate of the KAPD.

 In 1918, Gorter wrote the pamphlet The World Revolution pointing to differences between the situations in Russia and Western Europe.
 Pannekoek asserted in World Revolution and Communist Tactics, a pamphlet he published in 1920, that communist tactics in Western Europe were necessarily different from those in Russia.
 He argued that in Western Europe the bourgeoisie was more established and experienced and that as a result class struggle must oppose bourgeois institutions such as parliaments and trade unions.
-He emphasized the importance of class consciousness among the masses and deemed the avant-garde party model advocated by the Bolsheviks a potential obstacle to revolution.
+He emphasized the importance of class consciousness among the masses and deemed the vanguard party model advocated by the Bolsheviks a potential obstacle to revolution.